vvzhukov/Convergence-in-Affective-and-Cognitive-Sciences/README.md

 # Convergence-in-Affective-and-Cognitive-Sciences
-This repository contains the R, Python code to curate, ensure quality control, normalize, and generate final model results from the raw data collected
+This repository contains the R & Python code to curate, ensure quality control, normalize, and generate final model results from the raw data collected at
 PubMed and other resuorces in the context of a research study.  **Convergence in Affective and Cognitive Sciences**, published in 2023.

 Data is located at the OSF [link](https://osf.io/v8qxs/).